 This is another option that some creditors will consider in order to avoid getting nothing from a bankruptcy action.
 While the account will be closed, it at least reduces your debt and makes it easier to deal with whatever other obligations still exist.

 The Kepple Law Group does recommend speaking with a professional at a debt counseling agency.
 Agencies of this type can help clients set up budgets and seek to come to some sort of payment arrangements with creditors.
 In the best-case scenario, all the creditors agree to accept the payments through the agency and you eventually pay off all of your debt.

 Keep in mind that the creditors are under no obligation to accept the plans presented by debt counseling agencies.
 If a creditor rejects the proposal, the balance owed is still subject to collection actions.
 That’s true even if the agency remits partial payments on your behalf.

 Continue to Remit Payments Even as the Negotiations Continue

 If at all possible, continue to remit payments to your creditors each month.
 Even if the payment does not equal the minimum due, send them in anyway.
 Doing so demonstrates good faith on your part, something that may help with the negotiations.

 Filing for bankruptcy should never be your first choice.
 Try everything that you can imagine to work with your creditors first.
-If it turns out that they cannot work with you for any reason, that’s the time to call a personal bankruptcy lawyer in Central Illinois and schedule a free 30-minute consultation.
+If it turns out that they cannot work with you for any reason, that’s the time to call a personal bankruptcy lawyer in Central Illinois and schedule a consultation.
 With the aid of the lawyer, you’ll find out if you qualify for bankruptcy protection, which form of bankruptcy would work best in your case, and how long the process will take before you’re out of debt.